emacs-helm/helm/README.md

 You need a recent Emacs to use latest helm, at least Emacs-24.3.

-[async](https://github.com/jwiegley/emacs-async) will be installed as dependency when installing from melpa but is facultative when installing from git (recommended though).
+[async](https://github.com/jwiegley/emacs-async) will be installed as dependency when installing from melpa but is facultative when installing from git (recommended though as it may fix installation of all packages from (m)elpa and will allow you to copy/rename asynchronously your files from helm and/or dired if needed).

 ## Getting Started